Jiuhong-casperlabs/auction-js/README.md

 [cask_install](./cask_install.js)

-## Mint a token from CaskNFT contract which will be bidded.
+## Mint a token from CaskNFT contract which will be bided.

 [cask_mint_token](./cask_mint_token.js)